aptabase/aptabase-com/src/pages/blog/no-parameterless-constructor-defined-for-type-mainpage-on-net-maui.md

 If I had dozens or hundreds of page, I'd probably abstract that in a `builder.Services.AddContentPages` extension method, but for now, I'm fine with that.

 I hope this helps you save some time debugging your MAUI app!
+If you have any questions or suggestions, feel free to reach out to me on [Twitter](https://twitter.com/goenning), I'd love to hear from you!